-All our activities are based on our Corporate Philosophy, "Making people's lives healthier, safer and more fulfilling."
-Following this philosophy, we aim to improve our company's continuous development and mid- and long-term corporate value for all stakeholders, including shareholders.
+All our activities are based on "Making people's lives healthier, safer and more fulfilling" as stated in our corporate philosophy.
+Following this philosophy, we aim to improve the Olympus group's continuous development and mid- and long-term corporate value for all stakeholders, including shareholders.

-Basic Concepts Regarding Corporate Governance
+Basic Idea Regarding Corporate Governance

-Based on our fiduciary responsibility to shareholders and our responsibility to stakeholders including clients, employees and local communities, etc. as well as the above Corporate Philosophy, our company has implemented basically the principles of the Corporate Governance Code and developed this policy with the aim of realizing effective corporate governance.
+Based on our fiduciary responsibility to shareholders and our responsibility to stakeholders including clients, employees and local communities, etc. as well as the above corporate philosophy, our company has implemented the principles of the Corporate Governance Code and developed this policy with the aim of realizing effective corporate governance.